 Upsell revenue cannot be calculated correctly with a client-side GA4 integration (like Shopify's built-in integration).
 If you have upsells, GA4 will underreport revenue and purchases.
 You need a sever-side integration like our app.
-Payment Methods

 Subscription orders that are not the first order of the subscription will not be reported in Google Analytics 4 with client-side only integrations.